nathancharlesjones/STM32F103C8T6-breakout-board/README.md

      - For some of the pin-compatible MCUs (such as the STM32L151 MCU that I first tested this PCB with), "VBAT" becomes "VLCD", which controls the contrast of a connected LCD.
 See the appropriate datasheet/hardware development guide for further details.
    - AVDD is the power supply for the MCU's analog circuitry.
 For the STM32F103C8T6, AVDD should be at the same voltage as VDD.
 A ferrite bead, L1, connects the two together while providing some protection for AVDD from high-frequency noise on VDD.
      - For some of the pin-compatibe MCUs, AVDD is allowed to be a different voltage from VDD.
 If you use one of those MCUs and intend to use a different AVDD, then leave L1 open.
+   - J5 is a through-hole mini-B USB connector sized to fit part #2172034-1 from TE.
+Additionally, the 5 pins labeled "USB breakout" match the pinouts of the [micro-B](https://www.adafruit.com/product/1833) and [mini-B](https://www.adafruit.com/product/1764) USB breakout boards from Adafruit (also available on [Digi-Key](https://www.digikey.com/en/products/filter/adapter-breakout-boards/643?WT.z_header=search_go&s=N4IgjCBcoLQBxVAYygMwIYBsDOBTANCAPZQDa4ArAEwIC6AvvYVWSAK7YBGABJwE650AayJsALiAZA)).
+This would be useful either if you strongly desire a micro-B USB connector or if you are disinterested in soldering the mini-B connector.
+Use extra-long headers on the STM32 breakout if you want to use the USB breakout boards and also still have those pins connected to your breadboard.
 3. Reset
    - The reset button and smoothing capacitor (S1 and C9).
 4. BOOT0/BOOT1